-Our goal is to develop a relationship with you, the referring veterinarian, that reflects personal trust and our high quality of services.
-We strive to maintain excellent communications between you, the pet owner, and attending specialist with referral summary letters via postal mail, electronic mail, fax, and phone calls.
+Our goal is to develop a relationship with referring veterinarians that reflects personal trust and our high quality of services.
+We strive to maintain excellent communications between you, the pet owner, and attending specialist.
+We make use of all communication channels, including referral summary letters via postal mail, electronic mail, fax, and phone calls.
 If requested prior to seeing the patient, we will do our best to answer your questions about potential options and costs for our services.
 Please call first if you feel it would be of value in our understanding of the situation.
 It is not our policy to give recommendations to clients prior to an appointment.

 Disclaimer: Without first seeing a patient, we cannot determine the extent of required services and, consequently, cannot project precise costs.
 In order to fulfil the intent of the veterinary practice act of the State of Maryland, we do not offer direct recommendations to a client ahead of establishing a proper patient-client-veterinary relationship.
 This is for your protection as well as the patient’s.

 At the time of the office visit, we provide an in-depth estimate of cost to the pet owner for review prior to the provision of care.
-After the visit and appropriate therapeutic or diagnostic procedures have been performed, we will follow with case updates for you.
-Direct phone calls at that time are generally made if the situation is critical or unique, or if there has been a notable change in direction of the situation.
-Generally, within 24 hours, a referral summary letter is faxed and mailed to you.
+After the visit and appropriate therapeutic or diagnostic procedures are performed, we follow up with you on case updates.
+In general, we make direct phone calls at that time if the situation is critical or unique, or if there has been a notable change in direction of the situation.
+Generally, within 24 hours, we fax or mail a referral summary letter to you.
 We use a “CommForm” to subsequently follow up with you.
 These offer a more abbreviated/direct style for conveying new information about test results and evolving plans for patient treatment and monitoring.
 Excellent communications are a primary goal here at AVIM&O.

 If you are interested in reading more about applicable situations and recommendations for referrals and practitioner relationships, please visit the American Animal Hospital Association Referral Guidelines.